 Benefits of lexicon-based methods

-- Lexicon-based methods are particularly reliable for unambiguous terms, such as location names. - For certain types of terms, huge gazetteer lists exist. - Lexicons with confidence values can be built from training data.
-They can be used to trade the precision against the recall of matchings.
+- Lexicon-based methods are particularly reliable for unambiguous terms.
+For certain types of terms, such as location names, huge gazetteer lists exist. - Lexicons with confidence values can be used to trade the precision against the recall of matchings.